 The problem many parents face is in how they try to handle this situation.
 Today, there are head lice known as “super lice” because they’ve become immune to the toxins that have been overused in so many over-the-counter lice shampoos.
 Therefore, you don’t want to waste money on these treatments or unproven home remedies that can be so overwrought in their application process that they almost make you prefer the head lice.

 Since lice are primarily spread by crawling from one head to another, you want to tell your kids to keep head-to-head contact to a minimum.
 Kids still need to be kids, so such contact probably can’t (and shouldn’t) be avoided altogether, but this will reduce the chances of catching them.

-While lice can’t live long away from the environment of the scalp, they can live for brief periods, so it’s prudent to advise your kids not to share other kid’s items worn or used on the head such as hats, helmets, combs, brushes and scarves.
+While lice can’t live long away from the scalp’s environment, they can live for brief periods, so it’s prudent to advise your kids not to share other kid’s items worn or used on the head such as hats, helmets, combs, brushes, and scarves.

 Eliminating a Head Lice Infestation

-For effective treatment of this problem, it’s helpful for you to be aware that there are businesses out there whose sole purpose is the elimination of head lice.
-Since this is all they do, they have to be fairly good at it in order to stay in business.
+For effective treatment of this problem, it’s helpful for you to be aware that there are businesses out there whose sole purpose is to eliminate head lice.
+Since this is all they do, they have to be fairly good at staying in business.
 Lice Lifters of Mercer County is just such a company.
-We offer the best lice removal service in Mercer County NJ.
+We offer the best lice removal service in Mercer County, NJ.

 If you’ve received a note from a school nurse saying one of your kids has head lice, or if you merely think they may have them, please call us and make an appointment.
 From our Hamilton, New Jersey location, we serve families in the entire Mercer County area with a head lice removal remedy that’s 100 percent safe, non-toxic, and all-natural.
 We’ll also get your family free of these pests in one visit, and we guarantee our results, so what are you waiting for?